I’m worried about someone else

 - Help her to report the assault to the police if she chooses to do so.

 - Be ready to provide information on organisations that offer help to abused women and their children.
 Explore the available options with her.
-Tell her about the National Domestic Violence Helpline (run in partnership between Women’s Aid and Refuge) on 0808 2000 247, and how to access this website.
+Tell her Women’s Aid and how to access our website.

 - Go with her to visit a solicitor if she is ready to take this step.